 - A restaurant sending an email to its VIP clients every Monday announcing that week’s “special” menu item.
 The special menu item needs only to be changed in the spreadsheet, not in the email template, in order for the campaign to send with the new information every week.

-How to use the recurring emails feature
+How to send recurring emails in Gmail

 You can do this regardless of whether you’re connecting to a Google Sheet with your email addresses or just pasting your addresses into the To field of the Gmail Compose window.

-To schedule a recurring email campaign, compose your email as normal, and in the GMass Settings Schedule section, just check the “Repeat” checkbox:
+Step 3: To schedule a recurring email campaign, compose your email as normal, and in the GMass Settings Schedule section, just check the “Repeat” checkbox:

 This is because the default “repeat” behavior of a campaign connected to a Google Sheet is to check the Sheet for new addresses at the chosen time interval (hourly, daily, weekly, or monthly), and then send the campaign, with associated auto follow-ups, to just the new rows in the spreadsheet.
 This allows the campaign to run automatically as you add more leads to your spreadsheet, without you needing to modify the campaign.
 This capability is explained more in our article on recurring automatic campaigns with Google Sheets.